YourOnly-One/yoo-hugo-content/techmagus/en-ph/blog/posts/2020/20200608-create-keybase.md

 In other words, every person who takes their freedom, anonymity, privacy, &amp; security very seriously must have a Keybase account.

-## Let's get you started with Keybase!
+## Let's get you started with Keybase

 The first thing to understand is registration through a web browser is not possible by design and for security reasons.
 New users must download Keybase which is available in GNU/Linux, Android, iOS, and Windows: <a href="https://keybase.io/download" rel="noopener external nofollow" referrerpolicy="strict-origin-when-cross-origin">download Keybase here</a>.

 <small>* We're using Keybase for Android below, the process is the same regardless of platform.</small>